BigPolarBear1/factorization_v3/README.md

 I mean, the math is all there and that stack overflow PoC shows me how to do those calculations.

 Ok, 2d sieving or death.
 Lets make it happen.
 One final effort.

+Update: So i've added the trick to very quickly calculating linear coefficient enumerations using precalculated constants.
+Then we can do the same to get the dist1 and dist2 variables for creating the sieve interval... but using purely coefficients that looks a little different..
+I think it uses different constant based on the legendre symbol...
+I need to manually run the numbers to figure out what the constants should be.
+That, I hope to finish today.

+Then tomorrow I will try to port that same trick to quadratic coefficients.... and somehow get the math right to quickly perform 2d sieving in a way that actually gives us an advantage, if it all possible.
+I'm struggling with brain fog due to depression a lot.. have been for some months.
+Life is not great.